Go to AAD Home

 TYK2 inhibitor

 In clinical trials, about half the patients taking deucravacitinib had 75% or greater clearing of their psoriasis after taking this medication for 16 weeks.
+By continuing to take deucravacitinib, many patients were able to maintain clearer skin and have fewer symptoms like less itching.

 Finding the right treatment can be challenging.
 Sometimes, a medication used to treat another condition works best for treating severe psoriasis.
 To learn more about these medications, go to Psoriasis treatment: Off-label medications that work throughout the body.